crossplane-contrib/function-deletion-protection/examples/composition/README.md

 spec: {}
 ```

-And then run the function in a terminal. `crossplane render` will connected to the local process.
+And then run the function in a terminal. `crossplane render` will connect to the local process.

 ```shell
 go run . --insecure --debug
 ```

-`crossplane render` commands will now connect to the local process.